 No!
-Participants will go through the thermalize program and have the opportunity to learn more about heat pumps and energy efficiency.
+Participants will go through the Thermalize program and have the opportunity to learn more about heat pumps and energy efficiency.
 They will get a free heat pump assessment and be eligible for an energy audit as well.
 Those that feel that a heat pump is right for them will get a personalized quote from an installer and only at that time will they decide if they want to sign a contract with an installer and commit to an installation.

 Yes, we hope to learn from this one and organize future programs!
 But like everything else, that will depend on future funding for Alaska Heat Smart.
-Our base funding is from the City and Borough of Juneau, and supplemental funding for this Thermalize program has come via a Department of Energy grant.
+Our base funding is from the City and Borough of Juneau, and supplemental funding for this Thermalize Campaign has come via a Department of Energy grant.

 What is AEL&P’s capacity to provide electricity with their given infrastructure if there is widespread transition from oil heaters and gasoline/diesel vehicles to electric heaters and electric vehicles?
 Will new infrastructure be required for AEL&P to meet such an increase in demand?